glf30/1c-conditional-rendering/exercise/README.md

 ## Install Bootstrap

 4. Next, let's import Bootstrap, a front-end framework that provides CSS code to make our project beautiful.
-Launch a new terminal using Terminal -> New Terminal or using Ctrl+`.
+Launch a new terminal using Terminal -> New Terminal or using Ctrl+.
 In your terminal, type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

 ## Import Bootstrap